 Shipping carbon neutral: Since our founding in 2014, we’ve precisely measured our carbon footprint and regularly invested in projects that offset it, such as Envira Amazonia, which protects rainforest land in Brazil, and CHOOOSE, which reduces fuel consumption by providing innovative cookstove technology to communities in Rwanda.
 In addition, our fulfillment centers are powered by renewable wind energy.
 Learn more about our commitment to being carbon neutral here.

 Choosing highly recyclable and reusable packaging materials is a top priority for us.
 You can recycle your Thrive Market shipping boxes (including the tape) and packing paper with other curbside recyclable items.
-These packaging materials range in terms of the recycled content they’re made of; we’re constantly seeking new innovations in packaging that get your deliveries to you safely while treading as lightly as possible on the Earth, whether through sourcing new materials or improving our packing and shipping processes.
+These sustainable packaging materials range in terms of the recycled content they’re made of; we’re constantly seeking new innovations in compostable packaging that get your deliveries to you safely while treading as lightly as possible on the Earth, whether through sourcing new materials or improving our recyclable packing and shipping processes.

 Save yourself (and your wallet) a trip to the store and hang on to your Thrive Market delivery boxes—you never know when you’ll need one: